|SUPERVISOR AT LARGE||Robbie McCraw||Robbie.McCraw@carrollcountyva.gov|

 The Carroll County Board of Supervisors consists of six members; one from each of the five magisterial districts and one at-large member.
 Members of the Board serve four year staggered terms.
-The Carroll County Board of Supervisors conduct regularly scheduled monthly meetings on the second Monday of each month unless otherwise posted on our calendar or our Facebook page.
+The Carroll County Board of Supervisors conduct regularly scheduled monthly meetings on the second Monday of each month unless otherwise posted on our calendar.
 When meeting are cancelled due to inclement weather the meeting will generally be held the following Monday.

 Monthly meetings start with a Closed Session at 4:30 p.m. and the Regular Public Session beginning at 6:00 p.m. in the Board Meeting Room of the Governmental Center.
-Consult our calendar or our Facebook page for any adjustments to the schedule.
+The Board elects its Chairman and Vice Chairman at an annual organizational meeting in January.
+Consult our calendar for any adjustments to the schedule.
 The meetings are streamed live and remain posted at the County YouTube Channel.
 All members of the public are invited and encouraged to attend.
 Citizens having business to present to the Board should confer with the County Administrator ahead of time so that you may be placed on the agenda.

 Resumptions of adjourned meetings are held when the Board knows of items of business to be considered at a later time or cannot complete its agenda on the regularly scheduled day.
 Special meetings may be held when unexpected items of business must be dealt with that cannot wait to be considered at a regular meeting.
 The meetings are made known to the media and posted to our calendar .The Board of Supervisors have many duties and responsibilities.
 The most critical include: